-Google reveals more details on the "I" version of Android's featuresAlex Wagner - Deputy Managing Editor, News Desk
+Google reveals more details on the "I" version of Android's featuresAlex Wagner - Editorial Director of News and Content

 Yesterday Eric Schmidt gave up a few details on the "I" version of Android, currently known either as Ice Cream or Ice Cream Sandwich, explaining that it would combine Gingerbread and Honeycomb to form one OS.
 Today another Googler revealed a little more about the next iteration of Android, adding more credence to Schmidt's claims that Ice Cream Sandwich will be a combo of 2.3 and 3.0.
 Dave Burke, engineering director for Android, said that Honeycomb's "Action Bar," which provides app-specific controls, will replace the "press and hold" gesture currently used on phones, except when it comes to dragging and dropping.
 Burke also said that the multitasking app switcher in 3.0 will make its way to phones, as will Honeycomb's "Hologram" look and feel.